skellat/new-blog-post-tweety/_posts/2022-11-04-bad-news-to-end-week.markdown

 The shrieking of MAGA partisans in a pro-Putin/anti-Ukraine fashion is really disturbing me.
 If they win control of Congress we're going to be heading into a very dark biennium.
 I am going to enjoy *The Mads Are Back* with another great movie riffing on Tuesday night in the live show since I can't really do the anxiety of the results all that well.

+According to the Ohio Department of Health ranking it seems Ashtabula County is seventh in the state for COVID-19 transmission at the moment.
+That's a dubious honor.

 On a positive note, though, I am making this look like an actual normal blog.